About Carova Beach, NC

 The history¹ of Carova is just as fascinating as its unique beach attractions.
 The name “Carova” comes from combining “Carolina” and “Virginia,” since the community hugs the state line between North Carolina and Virginia.
 As early as the late 15th century, Spanish ships were known to pass the area before landing in the late 1500s.
 This is where the famous Corolla Wild Horses made their start after being left on the beach after the Spanish had to make a quick escape from an attack by the local Indigenous peoples.
 Historians are torn over whether the horses were left behind on dry land or if they were thrown overboard, either during this escape or a storm.
 Regardless, these horses became the ancestors of the famous Corolla Wild Horses who still grace the shores of the Northern Outer Banks with their endearing beauty and determination.
 To learn more, visit our guide to the Outer Banks Wild Horses here.

 Nearly 100 years later in the 1660s, a group of settlers from North Carolina and Virginia found the area and settled in the areas now known as Corolla and Carova.
 An inlet ran through the area, reinforcing the NC-VA border, before closing in 1731.
-Over the course of its history, several towns have existed in and around Carova before being consumed by the sand, much in the same way that Jockey’s Ridge came into being.
+Throughout its history, several towns have existed in and around Carova before being consumed by the sand, much in the same way that Jockey’s Ridge came into being.
 During the 1800s, several Lifesaving Service Stations were built before the Currituck Beach Lighthouse, in modern-day Corolla, was erected in 1876.
-In fact, an entire community in Carova named Penny’s Hill was completely washed out by the infamous 1962 Ash Wednesday storm.
+An entire community in Carova named Penny’s Hill was completely washed out by the infamous 1962 Ash Wednesday storm.

 Things to Do At Carova Beach